 Many lottery winners love to spread the wealth.
 They may give money to family, friends and favorite charities.
 It’s great to be generous, but don’t do it in a haphazard way.

 Check out: “6 Tips to Donate to Charity the Smart Way.”

 10. Splurge smart

-10. Get used to saying no
+11. Get used to saying “No”

-Even if you stay anonymous, people in your inner circle will likely know you’ve come into some cash, and the word may trickle out to others.
+Even if you stay anonymous, people in your inner circle may know that you’ve come into some cash.
+Word may trickle out to others.